 of support for getting your business on its feet long after we perfect your skill as a Loctician, but for those who would like to know in advance, I hope this blog post clears things up at least

 The laws internationally vary quite a lot.
 In America the laws vary from state to state!
-We would love to expand on this blog later with a list of countries and states where you're in the clear, but in the mean time you should be able to call your local chamber of commerce to find out.
+We would love to expand on this blog later with a list of countries and states where you're in the clear, but in the meantime you should be able to call your local chamber of commerce to find out.
 If you are in California, here's a link to the Department of Consumer Affairs which may contain the right information for the rules around doing natural hair (dread) work.
 Most states in the U.S.A request people doing natural hair (which we believe the Divine Dreadlocks Loctician Certificate falls into) to have a cosmetology certificate.
 Yet some states do not.
 Also if you are starting your service like a "hobby business" then you can safely operate by dreadlocking for "friends" until you choose to become a true business.

 WHAT DOES HAVING DREADS MEAN FOR YOU?
 Please feel free to share in the comments!

 Having connected with over 2000 different dreadheads since I began my journey tending to the dreadlocks of others, I can say that I've found a recurring theme behind the meaning that dreadlocks hold for many western people in the 21st Century.
 I've noticed that demographics can actually vary greatly as can the livelihoods of people who have dreads; however one common thread that joins dread owners together seems to be a strong desire to represent their personal freedom (to have hair the way they want, despite what others close to them may think).
 We also tend to have a somewhat alternative perspective on life.
 It doesn't seem to matter whether the dread owner is studying law or managing commercial properties, is a painter or a musician, many of us seem to have a spirit that wants to show the world we are free!

 So What is the true cost of getting dreadlocks??